Pearl Coast Zoological Gardens: Financial difficulties

 In March 1992, Taylor acknowledged that the zoo was struggling financially, and identified a number of factors that were contributing to this, including the ongoing recession as well as cheap airfares to the eastern states of Australia which were drawing potential visitors there instead.
-There had been at least a 15% drop in tourism to the zoo in 1992 as opposed to 1991, and Taylor advised that this had been a "major factor" in the decision to relocate the larger animals, which had been "a sad move but an economic necessity";
+There had been at least a 15% drop in tourism to the zoo in 1992 compared to 1991, and Taylor advised that this had been a "major factor" in the decision to relocate the larger animals, which had been "a sad move but an economic necessity";

 "...This in turn has meant that we now employ only nine people as compared with 39 last year.
 The government really needs to inject some funding into a major advertising campaign tourism promotion of the area, and Ansett needs to help out with better airfare deals to the north".
 Mr Taylor said although the zoo was never intended to make money, neither could it afford to continue making a loss.
 And since Lord McAlpine did not want to close it down, some sort of action needed to be taken.

 Zoo director Graham Taylor confirmed that regardless of other proposed developments on the site of the zoo, the integrity of the zoological gardens would remain intact.
 "Our brief is to increase the numbers of birds, reptiles and primates at the park," he said.
 "The bird collection already numbers 1,400 which is larger than any other bird display in zoos throughout Australia.
 By the end of 1994, we hope to have increased bird numbers to around 2,500".